-In 1983 Buffalo New York was chosen as the site to film The Natural one of the greatest sports movies of all time.
+The Natural is considered one of the greatest sports movies of all time and most of the film was shot in Buffalo New York in 1983.
 In fact, The Natural has been selected as one of the top five baseball movies in the history of film and also recognized as one of the top ten sports movies in history.

 The Natural was based on the book by the same name written by Bernard Malamud in 1952.
 The story is about a middle aged baseball player named Roy Hobbs, trying to regain a once promising career which was cut short by a scandalous incident.

-The movie was directed by Barry Levinson and as stated, the majority of both the exterior and interior scenes were filmed in Buffalo, New York.
+The movie was directed by Barry Levinson and as stated earlier, the majority of both the exterior and interior scenes were filmed right here in Buffalo, New York

 It is important to note that Levinson did make one significant change in the conclusion of the story from the book.
 In Malamud’s original story the main character Roy Hobbs, played by Robert Redford in the movie, strikes out in the climatic final inning.
 Of course in the now famous movie, Hobbs hits the pennant winning home run and he and his childhood sweetheart and son live happily ever after.
 That major plot twist gave The Natural one of the most memorable conclusions in film history.